CPAN Author’s Guide to Random Data for Security

 Crypt::URandom

-The simplest to use, is Crypt::URandom.
-It is a lightweight module that reads from a random data source on a variety of systems, using the /dev/urandom device or equivalents on other operating systems, including Windows.
+One of the simplest to use is Crypt::URandom.
+It reads from a random data source on a variety of systems, using the /dev/urandom device or equivalents on other operating systems, including Windows.
 Newer versions will also use the getrandom or getentropy calls on systems that support those calls.

 To obtain 256-bits (32 bytes) of data: